erigontech/docs/src/optimizing-storage.md

 For optimal performance, it's recommended to store the datadir on a fast NVMe-RAID disk.
 However, if this is not feasible, you can store the history on a cheaper disk and still achieve good performance.

-## Step 1: Store datadir on the Slow Disk
+## Step 1: Store datadir on the slow disk

 Place the datadir on the slower disk.
 Then, create symbolic links (using `ln -s`) to the **fast disk** for the following sub-folders: